yuhonas/zsh-ansimotd/README.md

 You can do this by

+#### Using the plugins helper function
-1. Using [ansi_art_download](https://github.com/yuhonas/zsh-ansimotd/blob/main/zsh-ansimotd.plugin.zsh#L15) (a function provided by the plugin) to download all zip files of ansi art from 1996 and unpack them into the ansi motd config directory (this can take a while depending on the amount of ansi art contained in that year)
+Use [ansi_art_download](https://github.com/yuhonas/zsh-ansimotd/blob/main/zsh-ansimotd.plugin.zsh#L15) to download all zip files of ansi art from a url and unpack them into the ansi motd config directory (this can take a while depending on the amount of ansi art contained in that year)

-eg.
+eg. to download and unpack all ansi art from `1996` (one of my favourites) from the url http://artscene.textfiles.com/artpacks/1996/ run the following in your shell

 ```
 ansi_art_download http://artscene.textfiles.com/artpacks/1996/
 ```

+#### Manually

-2. Manually by copying any `.ans`, `.img` or `.asc` files containg ansi art into your ansi art config directory which is derived from `${XDG_CONFIG_HOME:-~/.config}/ansimotd` (it's a recursive search so any directory nesting is fine)
+Copy any `.ans`, `.img` or `.asc` files containg ansi art into your ansi art config directory which is derived from `${XDG_CONFIG_HOME:-$HOME/.config}/ansimotd` (the plugin performs a recursive search for art so any directory nesting is fine)

+### Damn that piece of ansi art that just got shown was awesome! which one was it?

+They're all pretty awesome but if you happen to fall in love with one in particular the plugin keeps the full path of the one displayed in the current session under the ENV variable `ANSI_MOTD_FILENAME` so you can track it down

 ### Note
 Art to be displayed is assumed to use the [Code Page 437]( https://en.wikipedia.org/wiki/Code_page_437 ) character set